LLNL/axom/src/docs/sphinx/quickstart_guide/the_code.rst

 SSH keys
 ^^^^^^^^

-If you have not used Bitbucket before, you will need to `create an SSH key <https://confluence.atlassian.com/bitbucketserver/creating-ssh-keys-776639788.html>`_ and `add the key to your Bitbucket profile <https://confluence.atlassian.com/bitbucketserver/ssh-user-keys-for-personal-use-776639793.html>`_.
+If you have not used Github before, you should start by creating and adding your SSH keys to Github.
+Github provides a good tutorial `here <https://help.github.com/en/enterprise/2.18/user/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account>`_.
+Performing these two simple steps will make it easier for you to interact with our Git repository without having to repeatedly enter login credentials.

 Cloning the repo
 ^^^^^^^^^^^^^^^^

 To clone the repo into your local working space, type the following::

-  $ git clone --recursive ssh://git@cz-bitbucket.llnl.gov:7999/atk/axom.git
+  $ git clone --recursive git@github.com:LLNL/axom.git

 Important notes:

   * You don't need to remember the URL for the Axom repo above.
-It can be found by going to the Axom repo on our Bitbucket project and clicking on the 'Clone' button that appears when you hover your mouse cursor over the ellipses at top of the web page on the left.
+It can be found by going to the Axom repo on our Github project and clicking on the 'Clone or download' button that is on the upper right of the Axom Github page.
   * The ``--recursive`` argument above is needed to pull in Axom's submodules.
     This includes our data directory, which is used for testing, as well as our build system called *BLT*, a standalone product that lives in